OSI model layers explanation and Functions

 Data Link:

-The second layer is the OSI model.
+The second Layer is the OSI model.
 It provides error-free and in-sequence delivery of frames between directly contented machines.
 The data link layer has two sub-layers.

 • MAC or Medium Access Control